HOME: www.hiltonpond.org

 • Supper: At the Lodge (occurs daily, unless otherwise noted).

 • Evening: Continuation of Operation RubyThroat/GLOBE protocol instruction.
 Informal presentations by trip participants.
-(Some evenings we will have opportunities for optional night hikes for observation of nocturnal inhabitants of the Buena Vista reserve.)
+(On at least one evening we will have opportunity for an optional night hike to observe nocturnal inhabitants of the Buena Vista reserve.)

 • Morning: Day Two of hummingbird observations and banding at study site(s).